pagkly/Zed/Investopedia3/White Knight Definition.md

 ## How a White Knight Defense Works

 The white knight is the savior of a company subject to a hostile takeover.
 Often, company officials seek out a white knight to preserve the company's core business or to negotiate better takeover terms.
-An example of the former can be seen in the movie "Pretty Woman" when [corporate raider](https://www.investopedia.com/terms/c/corporate-raider.asp)/black knight Edward Lewis, played by Richard Gere, had a change of heart and decided to work with the head of a company he'd originally planned to ransack.
+An example of the former can be seen in the movie "Pretty Woman" when [[corporate raider]](https://www.investopedia.com/terms/c/corporate-raider.asp)/black knight Edward Lewis, played by Richard Gere, had a change of heart and decided to work with the head of a company he'd originally planned to ransack.

 Some notable examples of white knight rescues are United Paramount Theaters 1953 acquisition of the nearly bankrupt ABC, Bayer's 2006 white knight rescue of Schering from Merck KGaA, and JPMorgan Chase's 2008 acquisition of Bear Stearns that prevented their complete insolvency.

 The terms white knight and black knight can find their origin the adversarial game of chess.

-A [white squire](https://www.investopedia.com/terms/w/whitesquire.asp) is similarly an investor or friendly company which buys a stake in a target company to prevent a hostile takeover.
+A [[white squire]](https://www.investopedia.com/terms/w/whitesquire.asp) is similarly an investor or friendly company which buys a stake in a target company to prevent a hostile takeover.
 This is akin to a white knight defense, except here the target firm does not have to give up its independence as it does with the white knight, because the white squire only buys a partial share in the company.

 ## Hostile Takeovers